Design Control panel: Start practicing social media management by organizing your RSS feeds

 Much better is to have four or five folders, tops, organized by priority.
 Put all the feeds you read daily into a Daily folder.
 Put others into Weekly, Monthly, and If I Have Time.
 Name them however you like, but make sure the organization is by how frequently you read a given feed.
 (Click hereto read how Matt Wood of 43 Folders does it.)

 Then, use a tagging feature (most readers have them) to help group your feeds within those categories if you really want to do that, or simply use the search function (most have this, too) to find relevant content.

-School of Communication in Washington, Dist.
-Columbia ...
+University of Virginia in Charlottesville, Virginia ...
 Read more.